Gusztáv Léderer

-Gusztáv Léderer (July 20, 1893 – November 12, 1926) was a Hungarian army lieutenant and member of Pál Prónay's paramilitary combat unit, and later on, a murderer and possible serial killer.
+Gusztáv Léderer (July 20, 1893 – November 12, 1926) was a Hungarian army lieutenant and member of Pál Prónay's paramilitary combat unit, and later on, a serial killer.
 Following the collapse of the Hungarian Soviet Republic, he performed several killings as part of the White Terror, earning a sizeable fortune for himself.
 Despite this, he continued killing, participating in one of the most scandalous killing of the two World Wars, and possibly others as well.

 Biography

 Before the First World War

-Gusztáv Léderer was born on July 20, 1893 into a small civic Lutheran family in Pozsony (today Bratislava, Slovakia), the son of a military officer János and his wife, Zsuzsanna (née Preisinger).
+Gusztáv Léderer was born on July 20, 1893, into a small civic Lutheran family in Pozsony (today Bratislava, Slovakia), the son of a military officer János and his wife, Zsuzsanna (née Preisinger).
 Originally, Léderer planned to pursue a career as a bank clerk, but at the outbreak of World War I, he voluntarily enlisted in the army.
 After a year of voluntary service, he became acquainted with a young cashier of Styrian origin named Mária Schwartz.
 A young blonde girl of striking beauty, Schwartz was often courted by local men, but the presence of love rivals seemingly didn't bother Léderer.
 For the next few years, he was dispatched as a food officer in the hinterland, providing fellow soldiers with food rations, and thus avoiding frontline service and active combat.
 After Austria-Hungary lost the war, Léderer returned home to Bratislava and married Mária.